Looking to become an SEO Specialist in Malaysia but not sure how to get started?

 If you’ve been serious with SEO, you might already know about Long-Tail keywords.
 When you perform searches with a different types of keywords the results differ.

 For instance, try searching for “how to make chicken biryani” and “chicken biryani”.

 You will see a few featured snippets of recipes when you search for “how to make chicken biryani” because it shows the best result for the user’s search intent.

 But when you search for “chicken biryani”, you still see the recipes in the results but you can also see the knowledge graph of “chicken biryani”.
-So Google always focuses on the intent behind the user’s query and serve them with the best content format.
+So Google always focuses on the intent behind the user’s query and serves them with the best content format.

 So, you have to analyze and understand the SERPs to come with an effective SEO strategy that works.
 You don’t want to simply provide content that does not fulfil the user’s search intent.

 According to Karan Sharma, co-founder of Kinexy Media Inc, SEO without content marketing is like a body without a soul.

 SEO covers the technical aspect of a website and how to effectively optimize your site to be crawled and indexed by search engines.
 It also includes how search engine bots understand your content and position them on the SERPs.